Lessons / Materials

 symbolic of their own individual or community wishes.

-Art Historical Objectives - Students Learn:
+Art Historical Objectives - Students Will Discuss and reflect upon this information:

 - Huicholes have many different art forms that are functional.
 The gourd bowls